Itera/spring/README.md

 Spring provides a set of classes (based around BeanFactory) that allows us to configure the IoC container.

-However - in nearly every project it is far far more common that it will use spring's application context for this.
+However - in nearly every project it is far far more common to use spring's application context for this.

 ---